 These processors were among the most powerful Apple-designed chips at the time, but how do they compare?
 Our guide takes a closer look at each of the chips and lays out where each one excels.

 A12Z, A12X, and A12: What is the Difference?

 Although Apple's A13 chip from the iPhone 11 and iPhone 11 Pro was available when the 2020 iPad Pro was released, Apple instead chose to include a further A12 variant in the 2020 iPad Pro in the form of the A12Z.

-The 2020 iPad Pro is the only Apple device to contain the A12Z, which was an iteration on the 2018 iPad Pro's A12X chip.
-Both the A12Z and A12X are variants of the original A12 chip, which has been included in the iPhone XS and iPhone XS Max, third-generation iPad Air, fifth-generation iPad mini, and eighth-generation iPad.
+The 2020 iPad Pro was the only Apple device to contain the A12Z, which was an iteration on the 2018 iPad Pro's A12X chip.
+Both the A12Z and A12X are variants of the original A12 chip, which was included in the iPhone XS and iPhone XS Max, third-generation iPad Air, fifth-generation iPad mini, and eighth-generation iPad.

 The A12 is a processor with six CPU cores and four GPU cores.
 The A12X is simply a variant of the A12 with an eight-core CPU and seven active GPU cores.

 The A12Z is effectively the same chip as the A12X, but with one extra active GPU core, resulting in an eight-core CPU and a matching eight-core GPU.
 The chip was a minor upgrade on the previous processor, and only sees tangible performance improvements in graphics-based tasks.

 Nonetheless, the A12Z is the frontman of the A12 family, and performs quite differently to the A14 Bionic chip.

 Comparing the A12Z Bionic and the A14 Bionic